JetBrains/amper/docs/src/index.md

 Before reporting an issue, please check the [FAQ](faq.md).

-You can also join the [Slack channel](https://kotlinlang.slack.com/archives/C062WG3A7T8) for discussions, or share your feedback using the [feedback form](https://surveys.jetbrains.com/s3/Amper-feedback-form).
+You can also join the [Slack channel](https://kotlinlang.slack.com/archives/C062WG3A7T8) for discussions.

 ## Examples